-Please complete and return to the headteacher (or appropriate body if the complaint is regarding the headteacher) via the school office, who will acknowledge receipt and explain what action will be taken.
+Please complete and return to the school/ trust office marked for the attention of the Head Teacher, Chair of Academy Council, CEO, Cahir of Trustees as appropriate, who will acknowledge receipt and explain what action will be taken.

+Your name:

+Pupil's name (if relevant):

+Your relationship to the pupil (if relevant):

+Address:

+Postcode:

+Day time telephone number:

+Evening telephone number:

+Email address:

-Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint, including whether you have spoken to anybody at the Please give details of your complaint, including whether you have spoken to anybody at the school about it.
+Please give details of your complaint, including whether you have spoken to anybody at the school about it.
 What actions do you feel might resolve the problem at this stage?

 Are you attaching any paperwork?
 If so, please give details.

 Signature:

 Date:

 Official use

 Date acknowledgement sent:

 By who:

 Complaint referred to:

+Action taken:

 Date: